 Now that I think of it, for reasons obscure to me, I have been limiting my visits to this book not just to lunch breaks during work-days, but specifically those rarer lunch breaks when I desire something heavier than usual, and head out to a bar by myself, iPad in tow.
 I should really just buckle down and finish this one.
 Update: I finished it.

-I read The Underground RailroadColson Whitehead’s The Underground Railroad presents its prologue and opening act as straight historical fiction, introducing us to young Cora, born on an antebellum Georgia cotton plantation, the daughter of its only successful escapee.
-After years of enduring the...
+I read The Underground RailroadColson Whitehead’s The Underground Railroad presents its prologue and opening act as straight historical fiction, introducing us to young Cora, born on an antebellum Georgia cotton plantation, the...